 WGST 370.
-Women and Men as Colleagues in Organizations.
+Navigating Gender in Organizations.
 3 Units.

 The purpose of this course is to prepare students to succeed in the workforce by understanding and exploring the opportunities and challenges of work across the lifespan and developing necessary skills to be effective.
 The course broadens understanding of gender dynamics and gendered structures in the workplace, intersections of gender with other identities, and the leadership and managerial issues affecting women and men in work organizations.
 The course helps students create a personal framework for how to develop a successful, happy and integrated work life in the global economy.